mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ![Typecast example](/images/2016-11-14-typecast-02.png)

 # Overview
-Many tools like IDEs, frameworks, libraries, and linters try to provide some level of **type safety** to JavaScript.
-This article explains what type safety is, describes why we want it, and show how we can get it using native JavaScript.
+Many developer tools like IDEs, frameworks, libraries, and linters try to provide some level of **type safety** to JavaScript.
+This article explains what type safety is, why we want it, and how we can get it using native JavaScript.

-Most **type errors** in JavaScript can be resolved using **typecasting**.
-We show you how to typecast using a set of utilities.
-Typecasting works very well with other best practices such as naming variables for type, consistent API documentation, and testing.
+The good news is most **type errors** in JavaScript can be resolved using **typecasting**.
+We show you how to typecast using simple functions, and we show how it works well with other best practices such as naming variables by type, consistent API documentation, and testing.

 # What is type safety?
-Type safety is the extent a programming language discourages or prevents type errors.
-These happen when a developer uses the wrong value type in an expression or when invoking a function.
+Type safety is the extent a programming language discourages or prevents **type errors**.
+These happen when an unintended type is provided to a function or expression.
+Dividing a number by an array is a perfect example.
+It doesn't make sense, yet JavaScript support this very operation.
+Sometimes.

 Let's see how easy it is to create a type error in Javascript using the semantic style all the cool kids are using these days. **This is awful